Fat Hog Evolution Decorator’s Trousers Review

 My Fat Hog Evolution Decorator’s Trousers Review

-So, the question is, are you getting good value for money when buying Fat Hog Evolution?
-Well for me, the answer is, absolutely!!
-They’re made of a thick quality cotton, and everything is double-stitched.
+So, the question is; are you getting good value for money when buying Fat Hog Evolution?
+Well for me, the answer is absolutely!
+They’re made from a thick, high-quality cotton, and everything is double-stitched.

-They come with an elasticated waste, top loaded knee pad pockets, reinforced fabric hem, a mobile phone pocket, a zip up security pocket, tool pockets, strap to carry your wallpapering scissors….
-Let’s just sat the Fat Hog Evolution trousers are absolutely loaded with pockets!!
+They come with an elasticated waist, top-loaded knee-pad pockets, reinforced fabric hem, a mobile phone pocket, a zip-up security pocket, tool pockets, and a strap to carry your wallpapering scissors.
+Let’s just say the Fat Hog Evolution trousers are absolutely loaded with pockets!

 Advertisement

-The main reason I like these decorating trousers over others in the same price bracket, other than their build quality, is their comfort and overall fit.
-They seem very flexible, so they don’t go tight in certain places when you move (namely the crotch).
-You can also stuff the pockets without the weight impeding you.
+The main reason I like these decorating trousers over others in the same price bracket, aside from their build quality, is their comfort and overall fit.
+They seem very flexible, so they do not become tight in certain areas when you move — namely around the crotch.
+You can also fill the pockets without the weight impeding your movement.

-They also seem to last for years!!
+They also seem to last for years!
 Fat Hog Evolution trousers are not as easily stained with paint as their cheaper counterparts.
-Plus, they’re almost impossible to rip, and don’t seem to shrink in the wash.
+Plus, they are almost impossible to rip and do not seem to shrink in the wash.

 You can buy them directly from Johnstone’s Decorating Centre.